DegenJoker/degenxdocs/docs/090-Help-Centre/020-Broccoliswap/002-connect-a-wallet.md

 ---
 sidebar_class_name: hidden
 title: How to connect a wallet to BroccoliSwap
+description: A comprehensive guide on how to connect your wallet to BroccoliSwap.
 ---

 # How to connect your wallet to BroccoliSwap